E-commerce

 It's important to bear in mind that e-commerce

-still represents only a small fraction of all the trade that we do
+still represents only a fraction of all the trade that we do.

-(for the 1st quarter of 2008, the US Department of Commerce reported
+For the first quarter of 2022, the US Department of Commerce reported

-that e-commerce made up only 3.4 percent of total sales, as shown in
+e-commerce representing about 14.3 percent of total retail sales, as shown in

-The steady growth of e-commerce: This chart shows
+The steady growth of e-commerce: this chart shows how online shopping currently represents about

 As ever, customers call the shots and will continue to do so.
 While